Exact Optimization: Part I: Introduction

-The wide popularity and importance of CQE and CQF motivate this article to provide more theoretical support.
-This helps to formulate new \textit{closed-form} results with regard to the two focused application fields.
-To sum up the main contributions: \begin{enumerate}[ ~(1)] \item Analytical and complete representation of a necessary and sufficient solvability condition of CQE, as well as the corresponding solutions. \item Equivalent solvability condition and parameterization of the solutions to the formulated/underlying HJE, HJI, and HJBE-CQE, respectively. \item Explicitly and autonomously solving the QPs subject to equality, inequality, equality-and-inequality, and extended constraints, respectively, without any knowledge of a feasible point - a priori and anytime in each process. \end{enumerate} Notably, regarding (\ref{Main_Contribution_Nonoptimal_Optimal_Control}), the solution set includes the gradient of the associated value function, respectively.
-This is essential for the remaining step of optimality recovery that takes the curl condition (see, for instance, \cite[Eq.
-(23)]{Cim:12}) into consideration.
-Moreover, the results in (\ref{Main_Contribution_Convex_Optimization}) are facilitated by vector space methods - for instance, singular value decomposition (SVD) - and from a different perspective that is based on the novel analyses in (\ref{Main_Contribution_CQE}), as well as new geometric interpretations that clarify the structures of CQE, CQF, and CQE-CQF relation, respectively.
+Following the previous findings of CQE and CQF \cite{LiLiHs:20}, this article deals with another application to nonlinear programming and -- in response to, for example, the open question in \cite[Sec.
+VI]{DuJoWaWi:15} -- the main result is exactly, autonomously, and algebraically solving the QPs that \begin{itemize} \item are subject to equality, inequality, equality-and-inequality, and extended constraints, respectively; \item refrain from any derivative (only functional information is used); \item consist of finite steps, the maximum of which is explicitly pre-determined; \item and do not require any knowledge of a feasible point (any time before and during the process). \end{itemize} The derivation leverages the vector space methods such as the singular value decomposition (SVD), and investigates from a perspective based on \cite{LiLiHs:20} and geometric interpretations that clarify the structures of CQE, CQF, and CQE-CQF relation, respectively.

+The rest of this article is arranged as follows.
+The notations and the formulation of main problem are provided in Sec. \ref{Sec_Notation_Problem}.
+The method proposed in \cite{LiLiHs:20} is applied to this focused application ``nonlinear programming/convex optimization'' in Sec. \ref{Sec_Convex_Optimization}.
+At first, the analysis of extreme/minimal values of CQF is performed in Sec. \ref{Subsec_Unconstrained_QP}, which is followed by a complete characterization of the explicit solution to the equality-constrained QP in Sec. \ref{Subsec_Equality_QP}.
+As a step forward, the two preliminary subsections are shown indispensable for the proposed closed-form QP solver in Sec. \ref{Subsec_QP}, and an extension subject to the constraints in Sec. \ref{Subsec_Extended_QP}.
+Therefore, discussions on differences and advantages with respect to existing solvers in the literature can be justified in Sec. \ref{Subsec_Literature_Comparison}.
+Finally, three representative examples are demonstrated to offer computational evidences and additional insights (as verified using MATLAB$\textsuperscript{\textregistered}$) in Sec. \ref{Sec_Ex}, while concluding remarks are given in Sec. \ref{Sec_Conclusion}.